-On June 29, 2020, Capstone filed a motion to file a First Amended Complaint that would add, among other things, a claim for enforcement of a guaranty signed by an entity related to Turbine Intl., Hispania Petroleum, S.A., and personal claims against the principals of Turbine Intl. and Hispania.
-That motion was granted on August 19, 2020, and the First Amended Complaint ("FAC") is now on file.
-All of the new defendants have been served and have filed answers.
+On June 29, 2020, Capstone filed a motion to file a First Amended Complaint to add, among other things, a claim for enforcement of a guaranty signed by an entity related to Turbine Intl., Hispania Petroleum, S.A., and personal claims against the principals of Turbine Intl. and Hispania.
+That motion was granted on August 19, 2020, and the First Amended Complaint ("FAC") was filed.
+All of the additional defendants were served and have filed answers.

-As of September 30, 2023, discovery had been served and answered on both sides.
+As of December 31, 2023, discovery had been served and answered on both sides.
 On May 17, 2024, the trial was set for July 29, 2024; and the court ordered the parties to mediate the matter by June 19, 2024.
 On July 2, 2024, Turbine Intl. petitioned the court for a continuance and to reopen discovery.
 The court granted the continuance and set the trial date for December 2, 2024 and rejected the request to reopen discovery.
 Mediation remains court ordered.
 The

-Company has not recorded any liability as of September 30, 2023 as the cross-claims are considered to be without merit and the success of the claims to be remote and indeterminable.
+Company has not recorded a liability as of December 31, 2023, as the Company intends to fight the counter claims vigorously.